AkchurinDA/Fortuna.jl/JOSS/paper.md

 ---
-title: `Fortuna.jl: Structural and System Reliability Analysis with Julia`
+title: 'Fortuna.jl: Structural and System Reliability Analysis with Julia'
 tags:
   - Julia
   - Structural Reliability Analysis
   - Uncertainty Quantification
 authors:
   - name: Damir Akchurin
     orcid: 0000-0003-0849-4917
     affiliation: 1
     corresponding: true
 affiliations:
   - name: Department of Civil and Systems Engineering, Johns Hopkins University, Baltimore, MD, United States of America
     index: 1
 date: 1 December 2023
 bibliography: paper.bib
 ---

 # Summary

-Uncertainties permeate all aspects of our daily lives and directly influence the decisions we make.
-In engineering decision-making, consideration of uncertainties becomes crucial.
+Uncertainties permeate all aspects of our daily lives.
+In engineering, consideration of uncertainties becomes crucial as they directly influence the reliability of our infrastructure.

 # Statement of Need